arya-a211/Backtracking-Sudoku-Solver/README.md

 # Backtracking-Sudoku-Solver
-a simple program that solves Sudoku puzzles with the backtracking algorithm.
+a simple Python program that solves Sudoku puzzles with the backtracking algorithm.

 ### Notes
 - you can change the default puzzle with any other puzzle you wish to solve